ethereum/mist/README.md

 ### Run the Wallet

-Add `--model wallet` to the Mist command-line.
+Add `--mode wallet` to the Mist command-line.

 Start the wallet app for development, *in a separate terminal window:*